 Like the allergic form of rhinitis, patients with non-allergic rhinitis may experience nasal congestion, runny nose, and post-nasal drainage.
 However, these symptoms differ because they do not have an allergic (IgE) component.
 Non-allergic rhinitis is diagnosed based on the patient’s medical history and the exclusion of other causes.
 Symptoms can be triggered by changes in temperature, humidity, and exposure to irritating chemicals, smells, or certain medications.

 Some older patients are unusually sensitive to environmental, seasonal, and/or physical irritants that don’t bother most people.
 This is a condition called vasomotor rhinitis, which refers to an overstimulation of the blood vessels (“vaso”) in the nose causing periodic episodes of sneezing, watery drainage, and/or congestion.

 Finally, the atrophic form of rhinitis is more common in older adults.
 A reduction of blood flow to the mucosal lining of the nasal cavity can cause the tissues of the nose to shrink and dry out, causing nasal congestion.
 This form of rhinitis is associated with nasal dryness, congestion, crusting, and a foul odor if there is an infection.

-Treatment for geriatric rhinitis mainly involves medical options.
+Geriatric rhinitis treatment mainly involves medical options.
 In certain instances, however, surgery may be advised.
-Treatment for geriatric patients is based not only on the type of rhinitis, but also on the individual patient’s health, medical history, slower metabolism, and increased potential for side effects.
-Options may include:
+Rhinitis treatment for geriatric patients is based not only on the type, but also on the individual patient’s health, medical history, slower metabolism, and increased potential for side effects.
+Geriatric rhinitis treatment options may include:

 Copyright 2021.
 American Academy of Otolaryngology–Head and Neck Surgery Foundation.
 Last reviewed April 2020.